isomerpages/moe-asrjc/_asrjc-experience/Support for Students.md

 Alternatively, you can download the MOE FAS application form or collect a copy at your child’s school.
 Submit the completed form directly to the school.</p>
-<p>If you have children in different government or government-aided schools,
+<p>Students with siblings studying in different government and/ or government-aided
-you just need to submit 1 application form to any of their schools.
-The school that receives the application form will inform you of the outcome.</p>
+schools need to submit only 1 application form.
+The school receiving the application form will process the application and all siblings indicated in the form will be granted the MOE FAS.</p>
 <p></p>
 <p><strong>2.
 ASRJC College Advisory Committee Bursary (CAC Bursary)</strong>
 </p>